pmelange/openwrt-testlab/Documentation/Labgrid/README.md

 sudo usermod -g labgrid pi      # optional to make labgrid the default group
 ```

-* Log out and back in again so that your user is not a member of the labgrid group.
+* Log out and back in again so that your user is now a member of the labgrid group.

 * From within the labgrid repo, change to the openwrt-testlab branch and install labgrid